-For decades, we have had to speculate about how much gold our government has in its reserves.
+For decades, we have had to speculate: how much gold does the US have?
 However, thanks to legislation introduced in early May, we may soon have the first audit of United States gold reserves since the Eisenhower Administration.

 The Gold Reserve Transparency Act (H.R.
 2559) is backed by the Sound Money Defense League and government accountability advocates.
 If the legislation gets approved, the Comptroller of the United States is to conduct a “full assay, inventory, and audit of all gold reserves, including any gold in ‘deep storage,’ of the United States at the place or places where such reserves are kept.”